Robmaister/SharpNav/README.md

 Binaries are not output to their project's local `bin` folder, they are all output to the `Binaries` folder in the repository's root directory.

 SharpNav can be configured to depend on other libraries.
-Each one has it's own compile configuration that requires the library to be installed on the machine (in the GAC or the assembly search path), with the exception being OpenTK.
-OpenTK is used for the Examples project, and is therefore included in the repository.
-If you want to compile against a different version of OpenTK, drop in your replacement in the [`Dependencies`](Dependencies) folder.
+Each one has it's own compile configuration that require at least one extra NuGet package.
+The way the project is currently structured requires all of the engine integrations' packages to be downloaded regardless of which configuration is selected (this balloons the size of a checked out and built repository to a little under 700MB).
+Fixing this would be a great contribution if anyone reading this is a MSBuild guru :stuck_out_tongue:

 ## Mailing List